Charged particle motion and radiation in strong electromagnetic fields: Introduction

 \subsubsection{Beam-beam interactions}

 Lepton colliders use high-energy particle beams to probe fundamental physics at the smallest spatial scales~\cite{schael.pr.2013}.
-These are conventionally electron-positron, but there are projects to built muon-antimuon, and electron-electron colliders.
-As the cross sections for the sought after processes are usually small, such colliders need to operate at high luminosity and therefore to focus the beams to small radii at the interaction point.
+These are conventionally electron-positron, but there are projects to built muon-antimuon, and electron-electron colliders {using both conventional and plasma technologies \cite{roadmap.doe.2016,alegro.arxiv.2019,alegro.arxiv.2020,roadmap.arxiv.2022}}.
+As the cross sections for the sought after processes are usually small, {high particle flux is needed and therefor particle beam has to be focused} to small radii at the interaction point.
 The combination of high Lorentz factor and charge density leads to the creation of strong, collective electromagnetic fields, which can deflect the particles of the oncoming beam~\cite{yokoya.1992}.
 This deflection, which is focusing (defocusing) for electron-positron (electron-electron) collisions, is known as \emph{disruption}~\cite{hollebeek.nim.1981,chen.prd.1988} and it is associated with the emission of radiation, called \emph{beamstrahlung}~\cite{blankenbecler.prd.1987,noble.nima.1987}.

 The power and spectral properties of the beamstrahlung are controlled by the electron quantum parameter $\chi_e$ (often referred to as the `beamstrahlung parameter' and denoted by $\Upsilon$ in this context).
 Its average value is given by~\cite{chen.prd.1992}